infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ipv4_network.md

 # IPv4 Network Data Source

-The data source for the network object allows you to get the following parameters for list of IPv4 network resources:
+The data source for the network object allows you to get the following parameters for an IPv4 network resource:

 * `network_view`: the network view which the network container exists in.
 Example: `nondefault_netview`
 * `cidr`: the network block which corresponds to the network, in CIDR notation.
 Example: `192.0.17.0/24`